 The Costs of New York’s Failure to Grant Parole

 Currently, 40 percent of the New York state prison population is serving an indeterminate sentence.
 This means they have been given a sentence with a minimum and maximum prison term.
 In most cases, once the individual has completed the minimum term of their prison sentence they are eligible for parole.
-Individuals eligible for parole appear before the parole board for an interview, at which point the board decides whether to release the individual on parole (during the term of which they will be required to adhere to a set of conditions for the remainder of their maximum sentence) or continue the individual’s incarceration until another hearing can be held in two years.
+Individuals eligible for parole appear before the parole board for an interview, at which point the board decides whether to release the individual on parole (during the term of which they will be required to adhere to a set of conditions for the remainder of their maximum sentence) or continue the individual’s incarceration until another hearing can be held in up to two years.

 The current understaffing of the Board of Parole, instances of deeply ineffective parole commissioners, as well as law that permits parole commissioners to reject a parole application despite evidence of rehabilitation has led to troublingly high rates of parole denials in New York.
 Following a review of parole interviews between January 2016 and December 2018, the Correctional Association of New York concluded, “The result of New York’s parole system is that tens of thousands of people who are potentially eligible for release remain in prison – with devastating personal consequences and at great public expense – for reasons not linked to public safety or original sentence length.”